andrewsihotang/Crime/README.md

-# Crime
+# Crime Data Analysis Project

+## Overview

-## Crime Classification : Use relevant columns to create a machine learning model that classifies crimes based on their characteristics.
+This project relevant columns to create a machine learning model that classifies crimes based on their characteristics.